Homemade Eggnog Recipe

 two glasses with homemade Eggnog, topped with whipped cream and ground nutmeg

-Every year as the weather changes and the holidays draw near, the first wintery treat that my family asks for is eggnog.
+Every year as the weather changes and the holidays draw near, the first holiday treat that my family asks for is eggnog.

 Eggnog is a must-have to enjoy while we decorate our Christmas tree (along with homemade hot chocolate, and peppermint hot chocolate)!